shrijitabhattacharya/shrijitabhattacharya.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the [Department of Statistics and Probability](https://stt.natsci.msu.edu/) at [Michigan State University](https://msu.edu/).
-I serve as an AE for [Statistics and Data Mining](https://onlinelibrary.wiley.com/journal/19321872a).
+Currently, I serve as an AE for [Statistics and Data Mining](https://onlinelibrary.wiley.com/journal/19321872a).

 My research includes **approximate Bayesian inference** using **generative models (Normalizing Flows)** with applications to *image classification, representation learning, low-latency models and feature engineering* and **spatial data modeling** with **binary graphs (Ising Distributions)** and **computer models** with applications to *genetics and nuclear physics*.